chanzuckerberg/single-cell-curation/docs/curation-review-tut.md

 <br/>

 In order to use the `cellxgene schema apply` command, you will need to pass the following required arguments:
-- `--source-h5ad` your original anndata file
+- `--source-h5ad` your original `AnnData` file
 - `--remix-config` the `config.yaml` file that we specified above
-- `--output-filename` the name of the resulting anndata that is consistent with the cellxgene schema
+- `--output-filename` the name of the resulting `AnnData` that is consistent with the cellxgene schema

 <br/>